HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 > [!NOTE]
 > The code should be configured to accept an arbitrary set of statuses as filters, so that if we want to change which statuses are included, we only need to change the top-level configuration and not several lines of the source code.

+> [!TIP]
+> **Bottom line:** This is the best option if we:
+> - want deliverables to automatically be included in reporting once they enter a specific status (e.g. "in progress")
+> - and we don't anticipate edge cases that require including or excluding deliverables from reporting despite their status

 - **Pros**
   - Enables users to add or remove deliverables from reporting without changing the logic or the source code.
   - Makes it easy to change the logic that determines which statuses are used to include/exclude issues from reporting.